The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - No internet

-Summary:Health and Safety Features
+Our Hands-on Experience:Health and Safety Features

 The Flip2 has the same health and safety features as the Smart4, including a bright red emergency button.
 I held down the button, and it connected me with Lively’s Urgent Response Team in around 15 seconds.
 I could also monitor the phone via the Lively Link app, which shows user location, battery level, and emergency call history.
 This gave me peace of mind knowing I could locate my loved one if they became lost, disoriented, or wandered off.
 Just remember that these features are available only with a Preferred or Premium plan.

-» You Might Also Like: Jitterbug phone review
+» You Might Also Like: Jitterbug Phone Review

 Even if you don’t want to use a virtual assistant, the Flip2 makes it easy to get in touch with your favorite contacts via the one-touch speed dial function.
 Just keep in mind that you’ll need to go into your contacts first and assign a number to the contacts you want to add to your speed dial list.
 This may require help from a loved one.